Museum of the Bible: Dead Sea Scrolls forgeries

 Founder Steve Green donated Dead Sea Scrolls parchment fragments to the museum collection for its opening.
 When the museum catalog was released to the public, however, several outside experts expressed concern that the museum had not adequately accounted for the fragments' provenance.
 Arstein Justnes, a professor of biblical studies at the University of Agder in Norway, declared they were outright forgeries.
 The museum subsequently enlisted the German Federal Institute for Materials Research and Testing (Bundesanstalt für Materialforschung und Prüfung) to analyze the scrolls.
 The museum kept the fragments prominently on display for its official opening, while testing was still incomplete.
 The text of display stated that "scholars continue to debate the authenticity of this fragment".
 In 2018 the museum announced that expert examination had led it to conclude that five of the sixteen fragments of the Dead Sea Scrolls were forgeries and that the museum had removed them from display.
 According to the German researchers, those five showed "characteristics inconsistent with ancient origin".
-In March 2020, the museum confirmed all sixteen fragments were forgeries.
+By March 2020, all 16 fragments displayed at the museum were confirmed to be modern forgeries.
+The forgeries are part of a group of about 70 fragments of the Dead Sea Scrolls which came onto the market in 2002, all of which are likely forgeries.

 In her article covering the opening of the museum for ABC News, Veronica Stracqualursi recounts an interview with Christopher Rollston, a professor at George Washington University specializing on the Old Testament.
-Stracqualursi wrote that Rollston "said he was 'particularly pleased' that the museum chose to be 'honest' about the scrolls because museums are not generally candid about artifacts potentially being forgeries."
+Stracqualursi wrote that Rollston "said he was 'particularly pleased' that the museum chose to be 'honest' about the scrolls because museums are not generally candid about artifacts potentially being forgeries".